ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 capitalized, unless it is an identifier that begins with a lowercase letter.

-Here general guidelines for writing comments:
+Here are general guidelines for writing comments:

 #.
 Always try to explain yourself in code by making it
    self-documenting with clear variable names.
 #.
 Don't be redundant.
 #.
 Don't add obvious noise.
 #.
 Don't use closing brace comments.
 #.
-Don't comment out code, instead remove it if it unused.
+Don't comment out code, instead remove it if it is unused.
 #.
 Use explanation of intent.
 #.
 Clarify the code.
 #.
 Warn of consequences.